Slættanes Travel Guide

 It requires a full day of hiking to experience the unpopulated Slættanes.
 There are public hiking paths to the settlement from several villages on Vágar island.
 The hike will take you 4hrs in each direction.

 The easiest hike to Slættanes is from the village of Sørvágur next to the international Vágar Airport.
-Check out the hiking route from Sørvágur to Slættanes here.
+This hiking route from Sørvágur to Slættanes is a public path.
 The most breathtaking hiking route starts in the village of Gásadalur.
-This hiking path requires more effort.
+This public hiking path requires more effort.

 When joining a boat tour to the Vestmanna Sea Cliffs, the boat will sail quite close to Slættanes.
-This gives you an opportunity to experience the unpopulated village from the seaside.
+This gives you an opportunity to experience the unpopulated settlement from the seaside.

 Other great attractions